00JCIV00/cova/README.md

     - Also known as Positional Arguments.
 	- Do not use prefixes.
 	- Must be a specific type given in a specific order. (i.e. `command "string_val" 10 true`)
-- Granular, Robust Customization:
+- **Granular, Robust Customization:**
-  - Cova offers deep customization through the Fields of the Argument types as well as Config Structs, allowing library users to only configure what they need.
+  - Cova offers deep customization through the Fields of the Argument types as well as several Config Structs, allowing library users to only configure what they need.
   - Parsing:
   	- Mandate all Values be filled.
 	- Customize Separator Character(s) between Options and their Values.